For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf: Synopsis

 The lady in orange begins by saying she does not want to write in neither English nor Spanish, but she only wants to dance.
 She forgets all about words when she starts to dance.
-She says "we gotta dance to keep form cryin and dyin" and the other ladies repeat her words.
+She says "we gotta dance to keep from cryin and dyin" and the other ladies repeat her words.
 The lady in orange then claims that she is a poet "who writes in english / come to share the worlds witchu".